liaochenlanruo/pgcgap/docs/index.md

 - V1.0.5

-  - Bug repair for input of gubbins.
+  - Bug repair for the input of gubbins.

 - V1.0.6